BryanShubo/Misc/Maven/tips.md

 Create a multiple modules project

 1. Create a maven project: pom-root project
-2. Add a module: maven-archetype-webapp
+2. Add a module: org.apache.maven.archetypes:maven-archetype-webapp

 #####1.
 Using command to create a project